 Sweat lodge ceremony and vision quest (various Indigenous Peoples)

 The sweat lodge is a ceremony for purification, healing and praying.
 It takes place in a dome shaped hut with hot steam inside.
 The hut is a sacred place, likened to the womb of Mother Earth.
 The water and steam are meant to purify the participants.
 At the end of the ceremony, each person emerges “reborn” so to speak.
-The ritual is facilitated by an Elder or a healer (or sometimes called a keeper).
+The ritual is facilitated by an Elder or a healer (or sometimes called a Keeper).
 The Elder leads the sacred rituals.
 Ancient songs and drumbeats may also be performed.
-In a sweat lodge, the steam is created by pouring water onto heated rocks in a pit at the center of the hut.
+The steam in a sweat lodge is created by pouring water onto heated rocks in a pit at the center of the hut.

 A vision quest, on the other hand, is undertaken to find meaning and spiritual fulfillment.
 It is a rite of passage for adolescents.
 It helps them develop “survival skills, gain maturity and connect with nature and ancestors” (Vision Quest, Amanda Robinson, The Canadian Encyclopedia).
 The participant may start with purification by joining a sweat lodge ceremony or fasting.
 This is done before the adolescent embarks on the quest.
 For some Indigenous groups, the preparation starts as early as the participant is five years old.
 The preparation is done under the tutelage of a grandfather or an elder.
 When ready, the adolescent leaves the community to be alone for a certain period.
 Often the person goes into the wilderness or near grave sites of elders.
 The participant forgoes food and prepares the mind for dreams, visions or hallucinations.
 These visions are believed to be sacred messages from the Creator and their ancestors.